olly-mapps/techmodal-challenge/README.md

 We wish to implement two key ideas:

 ### Forecasting Method
-- Our time series is event driven, so we first need to determine the daily order quantity and type
+- Our time series is event driven, so we first need to determine the daily order quantity and type  :white_check_mark:
 - We will also analyse relationships to determine if there are any other useful predictors
+  - <strike> Delivery region could be used </strike>
+  - Order IDs?
+(Do some graphs for this)
 - Using this we can implement some time series forecasting method

 ### Optimisation Method